 The 2005 standard includes a 'signature' noise level that is recorded and unique for each vehicle model.
 These model specific standards will form the basis for enforcement of noise standards in the future.
 The signature approach is designed to minimise excessive noise caused by poorly maintained or modified exhausts.

-Roads and Maritime completes periodic inspection of heavy vehicles at testing stations to ensure that silencers are fitted and maintained.
+Transport for NSW completes periodic inspection of heavy vehicles at testing stations to ensure that silencers are fitted and maintained.
+Inspections are also carried out during yearly vehicles registration.
 Heavy vehicles on Australian roads during normal operation and acceleration must meet noise requirements outlined in the Australian Design Rules.

 A driver switches on the engine brake and it engages on release of the acceleration pedal.
 Engine brakes operate by causing the engine to act as a compressor when braking.
 The compressed air is released in short bursts which cause the characteristic engine brake 'bark'.
 It is mostly the nature of this noise, rather than its volume that causes annoyance.

-Engine brakes improve vehicle safety by reducing the load on service brakes on a steep descent but their use elsewhere provides little safety benefit.
+Engine brakes improve vehicle safety, such as by reducing the load on service brakes on a steep descent.
 They can also extend the life of the vehicles service brakes and reduce maintenance costs.

 Trucking is an important business.
-But the constant use of noisy engine brakes is hurting the industry's image.
+But the constant use of noisy engine brakes hurts the industry's image.